witehound/swe/software_processes/software_processes.md

+Take away
+- Software process models
+- A structered set of activities required to develop a software system.
+- In agile processes, planning is incremental and it is easier to change the process to reflect changing customer requirements.
+- The waterfall model is mostly used for large systems engineering projects where a system is developed.
+- Reuse-oriented Software Engineering
+- Reuse is now the standard approach for building many types of business system.
+- Process activities
+- Requirements engineering process
+- Is it technically and financially feasible to build the system?
+- Software Validation
+- Involves checking and review processes and system testing.
+- Testing is the most commonly used V & V activity.
+- System testing
+- Testing of the system as a whole.
+Testing of emergent properties is particularly important.
+- Software Evolution
+- Software is inherently flexible and change.
+- Coping with change
+- Change is inevitable in all larger projects.
+- Software Prototyping
+- Benefits of Prototyping
+- Improved system usability
+- Improved design quality.
+- Reduced development effort.
+- Incremental Delivery
+- Boehm's Spiral Model
+- Spiral Model Sectors
+- Objective Setting
+- Risk assessment and reduction
+- Development and validation
+- Planning
+- The Rational Unified Process
+- Static workflows in the Rational Unified Process.
+- Business Modelling
+- Requirements
+- Analysis and design
+- Implementation
+- Testing
+- Deployment
+- Being a software engineer will only increase our value and increase our chances to get a good job offer and a good payment.
+There are many software engineers comparing to 10 years ago which means competition is even more difficult.
+So we have to improve our talents.

 Study guide
 - Software process - A structured set of activities required to develop a software system, specification, design and implementation, validation and evolution.
 - Process description - Products, roles, pre and post conditions.